Aussie Broadband offers SIM-only mobile plans powered by Telstra's 3G and 4G network.

 Contrary to its name, Aussie Broadband offers more than just Internet services.
 It also sells SIM-only mobile plans powered by parts of the Telstra 3G and 4G network.
 However, these plans aren't available as standalone services as with most SIM-only mobile plans and you need to purchase a plan alongside a broadband service from Aussie Broadband.

-Aussie Broadband currently offers six SIM-only mobile plans, with more options scheduled for September 2018.
+Aussie Broadband currently offers eight SIM-only mobile plans.
 These plans all operate on a no-lock-in, month-to-month contract and include unlimited national calls and texts.
 The only difference between them is how much data they include and their corresponding monthly cost, which you'll find below:

 - XS: 1GB of data for $15 a month

 - S: 2GB of data for $19 a month

 - M: 5GB of data for $29 a month

 - L: 10GB of data for $39 a month

 - XL: 15GB of data for $49 a month

 - XXL: 20GB of data for $59 a month